rasumovsky/59_HyyHighMass/README.md

 ```

 The analysis steps are listed and explained below.
+ - Workspace: create a workspace using the model specified in the config file.
+ - AddDataToWS: add a dataset in MxAODs to the workspace.
  - GlobalP0Toys: create a pseudo-experiment ensemble to get the global Z value.
  - GlobalP0Analysis: analyze the global toy ensemble to get the global z value.
  - LocalP0Analysis: analyze pseudo-experiments to cross-check asymptotic qmu,q0.
- - StatScan: Plot the limits or p0 vs mass (toys or asymptotics)
+ - StatScan: plot the limits or p0 vs mass (toys or asymptotics)
- - ExtrapolateSig: Extrapolate the 2015 signal into 2016 data with Asimov data
+ - ExtrapolateSig: extrapolate the 2015 signal into 2016 data with Asimov data
- - MassAnimation: Animated GIF of the diphoton mass spectrum.
+ - MassAnimation: animated GIF of the diphoton mass spectrum.

 ### Preparation for remote processing